 George made news again in the Herald on Aug.
 22, 1883.
 While "preparing a piece of ground for the plow, [he] came upon what he supposed to be a botler, but upon examination found an arch of solid masonry, underneath which he found ashes and pieces of earthen ware in good preservation.
 The oldest inhabitants of this section of the county have no recollection of any ware of that kind having been manufactured in the vicinity of Harnedsville.
 The question is, who did it?"

 In September 1894, Betsy's health began to fail, and she wrote a will.
 In the document, she said that she was "weak in body but of sound mind, memory and understanding (Praise be to God for it), considering the certainty of death, and the uncertainty of the time thereof...
 I commend my soul into the hands of almighty God, my creator...."
 She bequeathed her estate to their daughter, she wrote, "because I consider her my only legal Heir, we adopted her when a small child, raised her and treated her as our own child.
 She has been to me and my Husband as our own child and to her we have always been a Father & Mother."

 George died at the age of 75 on Oct.
 15, 1894.
 He rests in Ursina Cemetery.
 No obituary has been found in the Meyersdale (PA) Commercial in Somerset County.

-Betsy joined him in death in 1900 at age 76.
+Betsy actually outlived her husband by six years.
+She joined him in death in 1900 at age 76.